gsperka/react-exercise/README.md

 npm test
 ```

 This app uses the Ticketmaster API.
+You can sign up for one here: https://developer-acct.ticketmaster.com/.
 You will need your own key and set it as an environment variable

 In your `/.env` file, paste: